gcarbo01/db-schema-design-guidelines/README.md

 This was introduced in the MongoDB implementation.<br>
 This implementation caters to the Id to be sortable by time-creation using: ``ObjectId.getTimestamp()``, which returns the timestamp portion of the object as a Date.<br>
 This is optimal for database sharding.<br>
-For more information, see MongoDB Object id implementation references.<br>
+If you would like more information, you can see MongoDB Object id implementation references.<br>
 <br>
 ### Centralised service - IDs generation
 This can be done by a dedicated API that creates an Id. <br>